 HANDS-ON, PRACTICAL DEVELOPMENT OF HIGH CALIBRE FEMALE EXECUTIVES AT A FRACTION OF THE COST OF OTHER LEADERSHIP AND MANAGEMENT PROGRAMMES.

 In 2016 the 30% Club UK, the UK Government and Board Apprentice partnered together to launch the “Future Boards Scheme”, giving senior women a unique opportunity to get board experience to progress their careers to the next level.
-The scheme is aimed at FTSE 350 companies, SMEs and other major organisations.
+The scheme is aimed at listed companies, SMEs and other major organisations.
 Several major companies and well-known public sector bodies have signed up to take part in the scheme, including 30% Club members, Aviva and Hammerson.
 The 30% Club believes the scheme has the potential to significantly grow the talent pipeline of women executives by giving women 12 months’ experience on a major board.
 For more information please contact: Francoise Higson.

 “Boards with blind spots are boards with potential issues.
 As shareholders we expect to see these blind spots addressed and boards strengthened through diversity."